dan-reid/Generative-Design-Max-MSP/README.md

 - A seedable random number genertor
 - A perlin noise genertor.

-### p5.js versus mgraphics
+### p5.js versus mgraphics & m4x

 The following gives an overview of some differences you'll come across when moving a `p5` sketch to `mgraphics`.
 The list is by no means exhaustive and I recommend you take a look at the `mgraphics` [referance](https://docs.cycling74.com/max7/refpages/jit.mgraphics) as well as read up on [JavaScript in the Max realm](https://docs.cycling74.com/max8/vignettes/javascript_usage_topic).
-However, hopefully these few tips will help ease the transition a little:
+However, hopefully these few tips will offer a quick solution to some common 'gothcas'.

 ### creating a new mgraphics instance